Fundamentals of Accounting

 SPS Certificate website: https://sps.northwestern.edu/post-baccalaureate/fundamentals-accounting/

 Generally, the Fundamentals of Accounting Certificate is designed for individuals who haven’t previously studied accounting.
 It will help business professionals develop a solid foundation in the principles and practices of accounting, including financial reporting, cost accounting, and taxation, through online introductory and intermediate accounting courses.
 This certificate is especially designed for small business owners, aspiring entry level financial accountants, aspiring entry level cost accountants, managers with budget responsibilities, and other individuals who use and rely on accounting information to make business decisions.
-Students are able to tailor the certificate to their specific needs by choosing one of the courses required to complete the certificate.
+Students can tailor the certificate to their specific needs by choosing one of the courses required to complete the certificate.

-Students who complete the Fundamentals program will be ready to take advanced-level accounting courses, particularly those included in the Advanced Accounting Certificate Program
+Students who complete the Fundamentals program will be ready to take advanced-level accounting courses, particularly those included in the Advanced Accounting Certificate program.

 Fundamentals of Accounting Courses